-- 2.1 This statement has been prepared by GAD at the request of the Cabinet Office.
-It provides a summary of GAD's assessment of the Scheme liability in respect of the Civil Service Pension Scheme (CSPS) as at 31 March 2021, and the movement in the Scheme liability over the year 2020-21, prepared in accordance with the requirements of Chapter 9 of the 2020-21 version of the Financial Reporting Manual. - 2.2 The CSPS is a defined benefit scheme providing pension and lump sum benefits on retirement and death.
-The scheme is wholly unfunded.
-I am not aware of any informal practices operating within the Scheme which lead to a constructive obligation. - 2.3 The assessment has been carried out by calculating the liability as at 31 March 2020 based on the data provided as at 31 March 2020 and rolling forward that liability to 31 March 2021.
+- 2.1 This statement has been prepared by the Government Actuary's Department (GAD) at the request of the Cabinet Office (CO).
+It provides a summary of GAD's assessment of the Scheme liability in respect of the Civil Service Pension Scheme (CSPS) as at 31 March 2022, and the movement in the Scheme liability over the year 2021-22, prepared in accordance with the requirements of Chapter 12 of the 2021-22 version of the Financial Reporting Manual. - 2.2 The CSPS is a defined benefit scheme providing pension and lump sum benefits on retirement and death.
+The Scheme is wholly unfunded.
+I am not aware of any informal practices operated within the Scheme which lead to a constructive obligation. - 2.3 The assessment has been carried out by calculating the liability as at 31 March 2020 based on the data provided as at 31 March 2020 and rolling forward that liability to 31 March 2022.